johanbook/cooking/docs/README.md

 slug: /
 ---

-This is my cooking wiki containing my own recipes and thoughts on cooking
+This is my cooking wiki containing my own recipes and thoughts on cooking.
+Everything is intended to be vegan.